Why Instant Noodles Are Not the Best Choice for Your Child’s Meals

 When you switch to alternatives like rice sticks or soba noodles, you are offering your child a balanced meal that supports digestion, wellbeing, and overall health.

-These options also give you greater control over how much sodium goes into their food, allowing you to make choices that truly nourish rather than simply satisfy.
+These options also give you greater control over how much sodium (Salt) goes into their food, allowing you to make choices that truly nourish rather than simply satisfy.

 3. Small Changes Leads to Big Health Benefits